 CEPT supports that consultation meetings held under the amended Resolution 76 (WRC-15) shall not occur before the methodologies above are developed by the ITU-R and made available to the membership or by a TBD-date, whichever comes first.

-CEPT supports that the current regulatory provisions in RR (Article 22.5K and resolves 2 of Resolution 76 (WRC-15)) combined with existing ITU-R Recommendations (S.1588, S.1503) could be used for the interim period until the relevant methodologies needed for the consultation meeting are approved..
+CEPT supports that the current regulatory provisions in RR (Article 22.5K and resolves 2 of Resolution 76 (WRC-15)) combined with existing ITU-R Recommendations (S.1588, S.1503) could be used for the interim period until the relevant methodologies needed for the consultation meeting are approved.

+CEPT can accept a no change solution to Resolution 76 (WRC-15) or a solution amending Resolution 76 (rev. WRC-15) calling for further studies on a regulatory framework for future consultation meetings..

 Background